chromium/chromium/docs/security/service-worker-security-faq.md

 ## What if I don't want *any* SWs?

-You can disable SWs by disabling storage in chrome://settings.
-SW are gated on cookie/local data storage settings.
-(That is, the **Block sites from setting any data** radio button in **Content Settings**.)

 Clearing browser data (CBD; the **Clear browsing data...** button in **Settings** or chrome://settings/clearBrowserData) also deletes SWs.
 You can verify that by following this test procedure: